devAndrew37/Virtualizacion-Juego-de-Memoria-Pokemon-90s/README.md

 English:
 # Digitization-Memory-Game-Pokemon-90s
-This project focuses on virtualizing and remastering a 90s Pokemon memory game in React.
+This project focuses on digitizing and remastering a 90s Pokemon memory game in React.
 ![about2](https://github.com/user-attachments/assets/4910e1f1-2e12-4486-87a3-ba5073345341)
 <img width="1914" height="900" alt="homescreen" src="https://github.com/user-attachments/assets/caa9b43c-dc91-47b1-a874-4c01787693b5" />
 I started this project as a way to practice React and improve my coding skills.
 I got this Pokemon memory board game when I was around 8 years old and I wanted to bring it back to life to the digital era in a more modern and fun way.